ChemAxon/jchem-microservices-examples/migration/README.md

 # Migration from JChem Webservices to JChem Microservices

-This project contains a tool to help you transfer your data _from JChem WebServices to JChem Microservices_.
+This project contains a tool to help you transfer your data _from JChem Webservices Classic to JChem Microservices_.

 ## Prerequisites